Understanding Household and Organization Members

 Overview

-Members are also individuals but exist as part of a Household or Organization.
-This means that the relationship is managed at the parent level instead because the parent record is the member's primary entity.
+Members are person records, but they exist as part of a Household or Organization.
+This means the relationship is managed at the parent level because the parent record is the member's primary entity, keeping household- or organization-level details in one place.
 The member's primary entity name is displayed on the record side panel when viewing the member record.

 In this example, I've searched for Dirk Feldman in the search bar at the top of the page and opened his member record.
-His primary entity, "Feldman, Dirk & Anya," is displayed on the left-hand side within the record's side panel as his member record is nested within this record.
+His primary entity, "Feldman, Dirk & Anya," is displayed on the left-hand side of the record's side panel, as his person record is nested within it.

-The right-hand side of the screen shows me Dirk's record page, which includes basic information, contact details, activities, relationships, notes, files and Dirk's record Feed.
-These options are all accessible by selecting the page's tabs.
+The right-hand side of the screen shows me Dirk's record page, which includes basic information, contact details, activities, relationships, notes, files, and Dirk's record Feed.
+These options are all accessible by clicking the page's tabs.

-The left-hand side of the screen shows us the side panel for the "Feldman, Dirk & Anya" Household, which includes their assigned topics, servicing team, notes, files and contact details of the household's primary contact (Dirk) and partner (Anya).
+The left-hand side of the screen shows us the side panel for the "Feldman, Dirk & Anya" Household, which includes their assigned topics, servicing team, notes, files, and contact details of the household's primary contact (Dirk) and partner (Anya), giving you the full relationship context at a glance.

 Creating Members

-Users can create Household members in several different contexts:
+Users can create Household and Organization members in several different contexts, depending on where you are in your workflow:

-• Selecting the Create Household and Create Organization Global Actions when setting up a new Household or Organization.
+• Selecting the Create Household or Create Organization global action when setting up a new Household or Organization.

 • Using the Add to Household and Add to Organization action on an Individual record to add them to a new or existing Household or Organization.

-• Selecting the Add Household Member or Add Organization Member action on a Household or Organization record.
+• Clicking the Add Household Member or Add Organization Member action on a Household or Organization record.

-After selecting one of these actions, you'll be asked to provide some basic information about the member, such as their name and contact details, before submitting the form and creating the record.
-Answering the "How do they relate to this household/organization?" question defines the member's role within the Key Entity.
-Some roles afford certain extra benefits to the member.
+After performing one of these actions, you'll be asked to provide some basic information about the member, such as their name and contact details, before submitting the form and creating the record.
+When asked how the new member relates to the household or organization, your answer defines the member's role within the Key Entity.
+Some roles come with additional benefits for the member.

-• The Contacts Details section in the side pane contains information about members with Primary Contact or Partner.
+• The Contacts Details section in the side pane displays information for members assigned the Primary Contact or Partner role.

-• The Preferred Phone and Preferred Email fields on Household and Organization records allow you to select fields from the Primary Contact and send any changes made directly to the member record.
+• The Preferred Phone and Preferred Email fields on Household and Organization records let you select values from the Primary Contact, with any changes saved directly to the member record.

 Role Requirements

-If there was something you wanted to add to the member record which wasn't available on the form, you could do so from their new record page, which is accessed via the People & Relationships section of the Household or Organization.
+If you need to add information that wasn't available on the form, you can do so from the new record page, accessed via the People & Relationships section of the Household or Organization.

 Troubleshooting Members

-We've highlighted known issues users may encounter when dealing with members and provided suggestions on how to resolve them below.
-If you need further assistance, don't hesitate to reach out to your System Administrator, CSM or our Practifi Support team.
+We've highlighted known issues users may encounter when working with members and provided suggestions for resolving them below.
+If you need further assistance, don't hesitate to reach out to your System Administrator, CSM, or our Practifi Support team.

 • If you open a member record and the side pane isn't visible, check that the Primary Entity field on the record's Basics tab contains the right value.